HOW DOES THE PROCESS WORK?

-After an initial phone consultation, I come to your home, talk a bit further about your needs and get to work.
+After an initial phone consultation, we come to your home and talk a bit further about your lifestyle and your decluttering goals.
+Then we get straight to work.
 In consultation with yourself, things will be pulled out, evaluated and put into piles for keep, sell, donate and discard.
-After a light wipe, what remains is organised and stored properly.
-Next I can remove and sell unwanted items for you.
-Also, if you want help establishing systems, we can talk about how to tailor the space to your needs.
+After a light wipe, what remains is organised and returned to storage.
+There is a fun infographic about the decluttering process here.
+There will be constant discussion with you about how to tailor the space to your needs.

 Do you feel overwhelmed?
 Do you struggle to make decisions about where to put things?
 Do you have items which don’t really belong anywhere specific?
 Do you buy double-ups of household items because you can’t find what you own?
 Do you have a garage or spare room (aka junk room) which you would prefer to use for something else?
 Does it take you ages to get out the door because you are scrambling to find what you need?
 Do you have a change in your life like renovation, upsizing or downsizing?
 Have you thought about decluttering before but the task seems too big?
 Do you feel embarrassed when people drop in unannounced?

 Is decluttering the same as cleaning?